boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 The bearer can be a physical or logical link that connects a customer device to a provider network.
 A bearer can be a wireless or wired link.
 The same or multiple bearer technologies can be used to establish the bearer (e.g., WLAN, cellular) to graft customer terminating points to a network.

-{{ac}} shows an example of a network that connects CEs and hosts (UE, for example).
-These CEs are servicing other (internal) hosts.
+{{ac}} shows an example of a network that connects CEs and hosts (UE, for example).These CEs are servicing other (internal) hosts.
 The identification of these hosts is hidden to the network.
 The policies enforced at the network for an AC are per-subscriber, not per-host.
 Typically, if a CE is provided with a /56 IPv6 prefix, policies are enforced on that /56 not the individual /64s that will be used by internal hosts.
 A customer terminating point may be serviced with one (e.g., UE#1, CE#1, and CE#3) or multiple ACs (e.g., CE#2).